stockphrase/no-silo/content/courses/writing-3/wr3-syllabus.md

 {{< hint note >}}
 #### <span style="color: var(--in-class)"><i class="fas fa-calendar-day"></i> </span> Friday, 2.25
 {{< /hint >}}

-<span style="color: var(--lime-green)"><i class="fas fa-circle"></i></span> `Lectures & Workshops`

-- <i class="fas fa-wrench"></i>  `Lecture: Managing Large Research Projects` | How do you begin when you've collected a large pile of books and articles that will be parts of your research project?
-Often, a large collection of sources leaves you feeling paralyzed.
-This lecture gives you some ideas about how to process your research and start writing.

 <span style="color: var(--in-class)"><i class="fas fa-circle"></i></span> `In-class work`